Trump says women won’t be ‘thinking about abortion’ if he’s elected, casting himself as their ‘protector’ | KRDO

 Women, he added, “will be happy, healthy, confident and free.
 You will no longer be thinking about abortion.”

-Vice President Kamala Harris has garnered sustained support from women in the presidential election as her campaign leans into reproductive rights as a core issue.
-Polls have shown Trump with an advantage among men who are likely to vote, but Harris with a huge edge with women.
+Polls also show likely voters give Harris the edge on handling abortion.
+Polls also show likely voters give Harris the edge on handling abortion.
+A CNN poll conducted by SSRS released Tuesday found likely voters nationally favor Harris’ approach to abortion (52%) to Trump’s (31%).
+That advantage was in line with several other national surveys released this month.

-Abortion is a topic that has been a huge Democratic advantage on the campaign trail since the Supreme Court, with a conservative majority that includes three members appointed by Trump, overturned Roe v.
-Wade’s nationwide abortion rights protections in 2022 — opening the door to a patchwork of state-level restrictions.
+Even in polls that indicate Trump has a lead — such as a New York Times/Siena College poll of Arizona likely voters released Monday, which found Trump leading with 48% support to Harris’ 43% — it’s clear Trump faces political headwinds on the issue of abortion rights.
+A broad majority (58%) of voters said they would vote to back a ballot measure seeking to establish a right to abortion in the state, while 35% oppose it.

-Americans remain broadly opposed to the ruling, according to CNN polling, and its proven to be thorny campaign issue for Republicans in down-ballot races.
+Americans remain broadly opposed to the Supreme Court’s decision to overturn Roe, according to CNN polling, and it has proven to be thorny campaign issue for Republicans in down-ballot races.

 Bernie Moreno, the GOP candidate for US Senate in Ohio, said at a town hall Friday that abortion is the only issue many suburban women vote on, and questioned why women over 50 would care about the issue, according to video obtained by WCMH-TV in Columbus, Ohio.